mmgen/mmgen-wallet/doc/wiki/install-mswin/Install-MMGen-on-Microsoft-Windows.md

 	$ python3 setup.py build --compiler=mingw32
 	$ python3 setup.py install

-### 8. Install the secp256k1 library
+### 8. Clone and copy the secp256k1 library (offline install only)

-On your online machine, clone the repository:
+On your online machine, clone the secp256k1 repository from Github:

 	$ git clone https://github.com/bitcoin-core/secp256k1.git

-If you’re doing an offline install, copy the cloned secp256k1 directory to your offline machine.
+On your offline machine, create a magic location and copy the cloned secp256k1 directory into it:

-Enter the directory, configure, build and install:

-	$ cd secp256k1
-	$ ./autogen.sh
+	$ mkdir -p ~/.cache/mmgen
-	$ ./configure --disable-dependency-tracking
-	$ mingw32-make.exe install MAKE=mingw32-make LIBTOOL=$(which libtool)
+	$ cp -a /path/to/secp256k1/repo/secp256k1 ~/.cache/mmgen
+	$ ls ~/.cache/mmgen/secp256k1/autogen.sh # check that the location is correct

 ### 9. Install MMGen